Starcraft Statistics: The Return of the Youtube Caster

 Along with these Youtube focused personalities we also saw a new found focus among big communities members like Lowko, ZombieGrub, Nathanias, even Polt, and many others spend time posting co-op content on Youtube.

-Surprisingly to some 2016 was the biggest year for Starcraft 2 content in both videos produced and viewership hours since 2013.
-While it's unlikely we'll ever return to the peak years from 2010 to 2012, for those working hard to give us great content, I hope they are rewarded.
-This is the second greatest period for the Starcraft 2 Youtube, it may have gone unnoticed for one big reason, often the more hardcore crowd doesn't spend as much time on there as the more casual players.
+Surprisingly to some 2015 was the biggest year for Starcraft 2 content in both videos produced and viewership hours ever.
+While it's unlikely we'll ever return to the peak years from 2010 to 2012 on Twitch, for those working hard to give us great content, I hope they are rewarded since it appears Youtube is rising.
+This is the greatest period for the Starcraft 2 Youtube, it may have gone unnoticed for one big reason, often the more hardcore crowd doesn't spend as much time on there as the more casual players.

 The crossover between the Twitch viewership and the Youtube viewership is quite low and it makes sense.
 Talking to Youtube personalities and surveying viewers they are less likely to watch live tournaments, log onto reddit or Team Liquid and may care more about the non-1v1 modes.
 What I found was that this new era of growth came for two reasons filling a void (like new casters taking over the spot of those who left) and new casual content (co-op).